alexbozhkov/fastapi_microservice_template/README.md

 ...
 ```

-Debug service by adding `import ipdb; ipdb.set_trace()` in the code and then attach to the container
+Debug service by adding `import ipdb; ipdb.set_trace()` in the code and then attach to the container.
 ```bash
 docker attach fastapi_microservice_template-service_one-1
 ```